janlindblom/RWThemeKit/rapidweaver4_themesdk.md

 		</body>
 	</html>

-The main content areas are distinguished by <div> elements, each open and close tag contains a **Syntax Tag**.
+The main content areas are distinguished by &lt;div&gt; elements, each open and close tag contains a **Syntax Tag**.
 For example.

 	<div id=”content”>%content%</div>